 Though we live in a van, we would like to have several creature comforts from home.
 This includes:

 We didn’t want to have to make meals in a tiny, cramped kitchen.
-And we didn’t want to squeeze around a tiny dinette table to eat our meals and work.
+And we didn’t want to squeeze around a small dinette table to eat our meals and work.
 We also wanted to have people over in our van and socialize, just like if we were to have a regular-sized house.

 We wanted everything in our space-limited campervan!

 Having a convertible bed allows the back half of our van to have dual purposes.
-It’s space efficient and a smart choice.
+It’s space-efficient and a smart choice.

 Also Read: We Don’t Carry RV Toilet, Here Is Why

-2. Have A Proper Sit Down Meal
+2. Have a Proper Sit-Down Meal

-We love having proper sit down meals on our full-size dining table.
+We love having proper sit-down meals on our full-size dining table.

-And for some that would be perfectly OK.
+And for some, that would be perfectly OK.

-Read More: Campervan Kitchen Tour
+Read More: Campervan Kitchen Essentials

 3. In-Door Social Gatherings Is Easier